France's Hollande nods to right on immigration, veils

 "In my view, that's the kind of level that would apply in times of crisis.
 In any case, the numbers will be managed."

-Hollande also said he would uphold and enforce a ban on face-covering veils worn by Muslim women, even though he abstained in a 2010 parliamentary vote when Sarkozy proposed it.
+Hollande also said he would uphold and enforce a ban on all-enveloping Muslim veils, known as the niqab or burqa, even though he abstained in a 2010 parliamentary vote when Sarkozy proposed the law.

 His comment seemed designed to counter attempts by Sarkozy to paint him as soft on radical Islam, notably by alleging that a Swiss Muslim scholar had endorsed Hollande for president.
 The scholar, Tariq Ramadan, has denied backing a candidate.

-Sarkozy accused Hollande of skirting tough issues like immigration: "Ten days from the election we still don't know what would be the immigration policy for the next five years," Sarkozy said at a rally in Dijon eastern France.

 The huge vote for Le Pen revealed frustration among voters over a relentless rise in unemployment.
-She proposes preferences for French nationals for jobs, welfare benefits and public housing, and penalties for firms that hire illegal immigrants.
+She proposes giving preference to French nationals for job openings, welfare benefits and public housing, and penalising firms employing illegal immigrants.

-Five years ago, Sarkozy successfully appealed to far-right voters in the second round to secure his first presidential term.
-But he faces a more difficult task this time around because of economic hardship.
+Sarkozy successfully appealed to far-right voters in the second round to secure his election to his first presidential term in 2007, but faces a more difficult task this time around because of economic hardship.

 An election race dominated from the start by the economy has now boiled down to whether Sarkozy can lure enough of Le Pen's supporters to his side in the runoff to eat into Hollande's lead of between 6 and 10 percentage points in polls taken this week.